 c) failure on the part of the bank to upload the duly processed tax information to TIN.

-One can use the challan status enquiry utility at TIN website to check whether a challan bearing the Challan Identification Number (CIN) given in the counterfoil available with you has been duly uploaded to TIN.
-If the PAN as seen in this uploaded / TIN data is wrong, then one needs to take up with the concerned Assessing Officer for rectification of PAN.
+There may be various reasons for such errors/ mismatch.
+However, one can use the challan status enquiry utility at TIN website to check whether a challan bearing the Challan Identification Number (CIN) given in the counterfoil available with you has been duly uploaded to TIN.
+Likely errors and remedial measures in such cases, are as under:

 ii) In case the bank has failed to uploaded the proper details with respect to deposit of tax, one should take up with the concerned bank so that this information is duly uploaded.

 ii) Deductee has failed to furnish PAN to the tax deductor / collector;

 iii) Deductee has provided incorrect PAN to the tax deductor / collector;

 vi) Details of relevant challan were wrongly quoted in the TDS return by the deductor or were wrongly quoted in the challan details uploaded by the bank.

 For rectification of such errors or mismatches in Form 26AS one should request the tax deductor:

 i) to file the TDS Return if it has not been filed;

 ii) to rectify the PAN using a PAN correction statement in the TDS Return;

 iii) to furnish a revised TDS Return in case the tax deductor had filed TDS return but inadvertently missed providing correct details or in case deductee had not given PAN to deductor before filing of the TDS return;

 iv) to furnish a correction statement if the deductor had filed a TDS return which had mistake in the challan details;

 v) to take up with the bank to rectify any mistake in the amount in the challan details uploaded by the bank.

 3. Entries in Form 26AS that do not pertain to PAN Holder

 4. Negative entries (‘-‘) appearing in Form 26AS

 4. Changes in name / address of PAN holder displayed in Form 26AS

 5. Whom to contact in case of any clarifications which have not been resolved by the deductor or the bank?

-In such a situation the PAN holder should contact TIN Call Centre, National Securities Depository Limited, 3rd Floor, Sapphire Chambers, Near Baner Telephone Exchange, Baner, Pune – 411 045 Tel: 020-27218080 Fax: 020-27218081.
+In such a situation the PAN holder should contact TIN Call Centre, National Securities Depository Limited, 3rd Floor, Sapphire Chambers, Near Baner Telephone Exchange, Baner, Pune-411045 Tel: 020-27218080 Fax: 020-27218081.